 When the fuel inventory reconciliation process is fully automated, reports can be generated daily with a single click—and sometimes even less than that!

 Over a cup of coffee, you can review reports and identify any discrepancies.
 If a deviation in total consumption exists, the data is right there to help point you in the right direction.
 If there is doubt, a good system provider will have trained and qualified support to help you identify where the issue lies and what to do to correct the situation quickly.

 Final Fleeting Thought

 Fuel can account for 30% to 60% of your operational budget.
-Since the price of fuel is out of our control, the only way of ensuring efficient use of this resource is thorough, end-to-end monitoring.
+Since the price of fuel is out of your control, the only way of ensuring efficient use of this resource is thorough, end-to-end monitoring.

-For over 30 years, Coencorp has been providing fuel management solutions to a wide variety of industries, from transit and public works departments to mining and construction.
+For over 30 years, Coencorp has been providing fuel inventory management solutions to a wide variety of industries, from the transit and public works departments to mining and construction.
 SM2-FUEL is the result of decades of evolution and development based on real-world installs and feedback.

 Looking to get a handle on your fleet fuel consumption and make your fuel inventory management more accurate and efficient?
 Check out the fuel inventory management product page or give us a call at 1-866-263-6267.
 We will work with you to ensure you can account for every drop of fuel spent.